 Great Things Come in Small Packages: Exploring the Tiny House Movement

-Tracey Powell, Speaker
+Tracey Powell, Simply Tiny

 Tiny Houses: Everything you’ve been wondering, but afraid to ask!
 Hear first-hand from someone who’s lived “tiny” most of her life.
 Learn why so many people are minimizing their homes in order to maximize their lives.
 Discover what they won’t tell you on TV about codes, legality, parking, and more.
 Plus, tips for “trying it tiny” yourself!